New to the practice? Please complete the necessary paperwork before your first appointment.

 F. If you have questions or problems

 If you need more information or have questions about the privacy practices described above please speak to the Privacy Officers whose names and telephone number are listed below.
 If you have a problem with how your PHI has been handled or if you believe your privacy rights have been violated, contact one of the Privacy Officers.
 You have the right to file a complaint with us and with the Secretary of the Federal Department of Health and Human Services.
 We promise that we will not in any way limit your care here or take any actions against you if you complain.
-If you have any questions regarding this notice or our health information privacy policies, please contact our Privacy Officers who are Elaine Malec, PhD, Jaclyn Herring, PhD and Elizabeth Krause, PhD and can be reached by phone at 724-772-4949 or by e-mail at [email protected]
+If you have any questions regarding this notice or our health information privacy policies, please contact our Privacy Officer, Elizabeth Krause, PhD who can be reached by phone at 724-772-4949 or by e-mail at [email protected]

 This notice is effective September 1, 2008.